Leckhampton Court: 20th century

 During the First World War the court was used as a Red Cross auxiliary hospital from 1915 to 1919, starting out with fifty beds, later expanding to 100 beds.
 During its time as a hospital, some 1,700 British, Commonwealth and Belgian soldiers were cared for; only two died.
 Ada Grace Ward, the commandant of Leckhampton Court Auxiliary Hospital, was awarded the MBE in the 1918 Birthday Honours.

 During the Second World War the court was requisitioned by the War Office, and Nissen huts were erected in the grounds between the court and parish church.
 The camp originally started its life as a stopping place for Allied troops and a training ground, with American actor, Mickey Rooney stayed there for a time.

 Between 1945 and 1948 the camp was used as PoW Camp 263, holding some 500 German prisoners of war.
 The PoWs constructed a small fountain that still stands in the centre of the camp.

-After the end of the war the court was left in a state of poor condition, with the damage done during its requisition being more than the government was willing to pay out, and on Edith's death in 1955, it was put up for sale, and was turned into Leckhampton Court School in 1957 by Dr Paul Sanders and his wife.
+After the end of the war the court was left in a state of poor condition, with the damage done during its requisition being more than the government was willing to pay out, and on Edith's death in 1955, it was put up for sale, and was turned into Leckhampton Court School in 1957 by Dr. Paul Saunders and his wife.

-It was to remain a school until 1969 when Dr Sanders became too busy to run the school with his wife as they became active participants in the campaign to save the Regency heart of Cheltenham from a planned 1960s redevelopment.
+It was to remain a school until 1969 when Dr. Saunders became too busy to run the school with his wife as they became active participants in the campaign to save the Regency heart of Cheltenham from a planned 1960s redevelopment.
 In the years that followed the court suffered extensively from water damage and rot, leading to the decision to sell the Court to the Sue Ryder Foundation in 1976.

 Leckhampton Court today

-In the present the Court functions as a hospice for the Sue Ryder Foundation, and is Gloucestershire's only inpatient unit for specialist palliative care.
+In the present the Court functions as a hospice for Sue Ryder, and is Gloucestershire's only inpatient unit for specialist palliative care.

 When it was first purchased by Lady Ryder in 1977, she had been looking for a suitable home to provide continued care for patients of the Radiotherapy Centre at Cheltenham General Hospital.
 With a grant from the Historic Buildings Council and many voluntary subscribers they were able to rescue the court and complete the extensive restoration that was needed.

 The Tudor Southern Wing was completed in 1981, and the Northern Wing in 1983, bringing the number of beds up to forty-two.

 In 1984 the home was visited by Diana, Princess of Wales, and later Prince and Princess Michael of Kent, and in 1986 Charles, Prince of Wales became the home's patron.